osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 For example, the benchmark application class "BenchmarkQueryDataStream" shown in the diagram above defines the task class "QueryResponseStreamTask" that extends "QueryDataResponseTask".
 Each task calls the "queryDataStream()" API and keeps track of the number of values and bytes sent for use in performance statistics.

-#### 3.1.8 regression testing
+### regression testing

 The primary objective for the regression test suite was to allow coverage to be added for essentially any part of the Data Platform common code and service implementations including lower level components, and for the most part that has been accomplished.
 Test coverage for the Ingestion and Query service implementations is pretty extensive, and covers some of the lower-level features that are hard to cover in higher-level scenarios.

 All regression tests using a MongoDB database named "dp-test".
-The Data Platform's MongoDB schema is described in Section 3.2.
+The Data Platform's MongoDB schema is described in Section "dp-service MongoDB schema and data flow".

 After adding coverage for both the Ingestion and Query service implementations, we added an "integration testing" framework that provides a mechanism for running higher-level scenarios that involve any/all of the service implementations.
-That framework is discussed in Section 3.1.9.
+That framework is discussed in Section "integration testing".

 Since the integration testing framework was added, we've preferred adding test coverage at that level when possible because it exercises the communication framework in addition to the service implementations.
 For that reason, there is less low-level test coverage of the annotation service implementation than the other service, but pretty good coverage at the higher-level integration test level.
 We will add more extensive low-level coverage for all the services as time goes on to cover more special / unusual cases.

 We've used a naming convention for classes that contain jUnit test cases to end the class name with "Test".
 The names of base classes that are intended to be extended by concrete test classes end with "Base".
 The base and test classes are summarized below.

-##### ConfigurationManager tests (com.ospreydcs.dp.service.common.config)
+#### ConfigurationManager tests (com.ospreydcs.dp.service.common.config)

 <table>